No Result

 It tries to grow its FFO per share by acquiring attractive properties and disposing those with low expected returns.
 It also develops and repositions some of its properties in order to enhance their returns.

-However, investors should note that the trust has failed to grow its bottom line over the last decade.
-Its FFO per share of $0.53 in 2024 were 4% lower than its FFO per share of $0.55 in 2015.
+However, investors should note that the trust has failed to grow its bottom line at a high rate over the last decade.
+Its FFO per share of $0.69 in 2025 was only 7.8% higher than its FFO per share of $0.64 in 2016.
+However, this lack of growth can at least partially be explained by a 65% increase in the share count over this period.

 Chartwell Retirement Residences has been facing pressure in its business particularly in recent years due to high inflation, which has been exerting pressure on the operating margin of the trust.